mbmccormick/mbmccormick.github.io/_posts/2011-11-07-dynamically-loading-github-gists-with-jquery-and-server-side-caching.md

 ---
 layout: post
-title: 'Dynamically Loading GitHub Gists with jQuery and Server-Side Caching'
+title: "Dynamically Loading GitHub Gists with jQuery and Server-Side Caching"
 ---

 In case you haven't noticed, I [moved my website](http://mbmccormick.com/2011/10/ditching-wordpress-for-jekyll-and-github/) to [GitHub Pages](http://pages.github.com/) last month.
 During the transition, I decided to redesign my website and upgrade it to [HTML5](http://www.html5rocks.com/en/).
 One of the coolest features of HTML5 is the [History API](http://html5demos.com/history).
 Today I'd like to focus on why I am using the History API and the challenges that I've come across while using it.